angelolab/SpaceCat/README.md

 * `pixel_radius`: radius in pixels which will be used to define the neighbors of each cell, for the example data 50 pixels (~20 microns) is used

 Optional variables are:
-* `compartment_key`: column name in .obs which contains cell assignments to various region types in the image
+* `compartment_key`: column name in .obs which contains cell assignments to various region types in the image, will be 'compartment' if cells were assigned using the preprocessing step
-* `compartment_area_key`: column name in .obs which stores the compartment areas
+* `compartment_area_key`: column name in .obs which stores the compartment areas, will be 'compartment_area' if cells were assigned using the preprocessing step
 * `per_cell_stats`: list of specifications so SpaceCat can pull additional features from the cell table, there are 3 required inputs for each cell stat list:
   * 1: the category name you would like to give the set of features, in the example below: `'morphology'`
   * 2: the cell cluster level to calculate this statistic at, in the example below: `'cell_cluster'`